IOS version history: iOS 18

 iOS 18 was announced on June 10, 2024 and released on September 16, retaining compatibility with all iPhones compatible with iOS 17 and adding support for the iPhone 16 and iPhone 16 Pro and Pro Max.
 It introduced a more customizable Home Screen, adding support for placing icons anywhere and support for dark mode-compatible icons, and the ability to set a custom "tinted" color for all icons.
 App icons can also be made larger for easier visibility, while hiding the app labels.
 A redesigned and more customizable Control Center was also introduced, adding support for sorting and organizing controls into Pages, the ability to resize and place controls anywhere on a Page, and support for adding third-party controls.
 Several enhancements to iMessage were also added, including bold, italics, underline and strikethrough text formatting options; message scheduling; Rich Communication Services (RCS) support for improved compatibility with Android devices; and additional text effects along with the ability to use any emoji or sticker as a Tapback reaction.
 Other features included a more customizable redesign of Photos; the ability to hide apps or lock them behind Face ID, Touch ID, or a passcode; and a dedicated Passwords app that replaces the prior iCloud Keychain section in Settings.

 iOS 18.1, released on October 28, introduced the initial suite of Apple Intelligence features for supported devices.
-This included Writing Tools, a set of writing assistance tools; Siri enhancements including a redesign and conversational contextual understanding among other enhancements; and enhancements to Photos including more contextual search and a tool for removing objects from pictures called "Clean Up".
-Other Apple Intelligence features included notification summaries that generate summaries for groups of notifications, and the ability to respond to messages quickly through the use generated short responses called "Smart Reply", among others.
-The update also added various other features unrelated to Apple Intelligence, including call recording with live transcripts and various features for AirPods Pro, including a Hearing Test feature that tests a wearer's hearing, intended for users aged 18 or older, and the ability for the headphones to serve as a clinical-grade hearing aid.
+This included Writing Tools, a set of writing assistance tools; Siri enhancements including a redesign and conversational contextual understanding among other enhancements; and enhancements to Photos such as more contextual search and a tool for removing objects from pictures called "Clean Up".
+Other features included notification summaries that generate summaries for groups of notifications and the ability to respond to messages quickly through the use of generated short responses called "Smart Reply", among others.
+The update also added various other features unrelated to Apple Intelligence, including call recording with support for live transcripts, and various AirPods Pro features, including a Hearing Test feature that tests a wearer's hearing, intended for users aged 18 or older, and the ability for the headphones to serve as a clinical-grade hearing aid.

-iOS 18.2, released on December 11, added more Apple Intelligence features, mainly relating to image generation: Image Playground for generating regular images; Genmoji for generating custom emoji for use in supported apps, such as Messages; and Image Wand, a feature that generates images in Notes from drawn sketches.
+iOS 18.2, released on December 11, added additional Apple Intelligence features, mainly relating to image generation: Image Playground for generating regular images; Genmoji for generating custom emoji for use in supported apps, such as Messages; and Image Wand, a feature that generates images in Notes from drawn sketches.
 Siri and Writing Tools received ChatGPT integration, and support was added for Visual Intelligence on supported devices.
-Other features included import and export tools for Safari; improvements to Mail such as optional automatic mail categorization; and enhancements to Photos including the ability to scrub videos frame-by-frame and turn on or off automatic looping of videos, and the ability to clear Recently Viewed and Recently Shared.
+Other features included import and export tools for Safari; improvements to Mail such as optional automatic mail categorization; and enhancements to Photos including the ability to scrub videos frame-by-frame and turn on or off automatic looping of videos, and the ability to clear the Recently Viewed and Recently Shared sections.